chijioke-ibekwe/raven/README.md

    - Dispatching a Raven with a `Scroll` object that has a `contextName` which does not exist in the `notification-contexts.php` config file.
 2. `RavenInvalidDataException` `code: 422`
    - Dispatching a Raven with a `Scroll` object without a `contextName` or `recipient`.
-   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_id` when your email provider or template source is `sendgrid`.
+   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_id` when your email provider is `sendgrid`.
    - Attempting to send an Email Notification using a `NotificationContext` that has an invalid channel i.e a channel that isn't one of "EMAIL", "DATABASE", or "SMS".
-   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_filename` or `email_subject` when your email provider is `ses` and template source is `filesystem`.
+   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_filename` or `email_subject` when your email provider is `ses`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `in_app_template_filename`.
    - Attempting to send an SMS Notification using a `NotificationContext` that has no `sms_template_filename`.
    - Attempting to send a Database Notification using a `NotificationContext` that has a non-existent template file that matches the